 – SOURCE (E).
 This category resembles A and B above.
 The apostrophe ending is usually optional when the first noun represents a group (e.g. BBC programmes, cow milk).
 It if represents an individual or thing, the public fame of the overall meaning may be relevant: the sun’s rays can become sun rays but the cow’s milk has a different meaning from the general cow milk.
 In the list above, France’s wines is exceptional.
 Perhaps the existence of the adjective equivalent French rules out *France wines.

 – ACTOR (I).
 Most apostrophe endings in this category seem optional, though in some cases they seem preferable.
 Easily-obtained alternatives to above-listed examples include panda survival and the aircraft descent.
-Not so possible-sounding is the Microsoft rise, which must surely lose out in many cases to the rise of Microsoft.
-Perhaps a factor here is that the “action” noun rise is, unusually, countable (see 10.
-Words with Unexpected Grammar and 14.
-Countable Noun Meanings 1).
+Not so possible-sounding is the Microsoft rise: to avoid the apostrophe ending you normally have to say the rise of Microsoft.
+Perhaps the human and/or group nature of Microsoft explains why.

 3. The Role of Fixed Expressions

 Fixed expressions are particular words combined together so often in a particular way that paraphrasing them sounds strange (see the discussions of “collocation” in 16.
 Ways of Distinguishing Similar Words and 164.
 Fixed Preposition Phrases).
 Apostrophe endings in fixed expressions will of their nature, therefore, not be optional.
 They occur in many of the categories above, even ones normally associated with optional apostrophe endings.
 Examples are a summer’s day, Fathers’ Day, a moment’s hesitation, Down’s syndrome, women’s rights and writer’s cramp.